WhateversOnMyMind/blindbalance/README.md

 → 63x27mm was the PCB plate's screw hole rectangle
 3D printed it.
 There were some little inaccuracies, but it still fit.
 Will probably widen it by a millimeter next time.
+The battery did fit but it did require some force to make it work.
+There were marks on the battery case when I unscrewed the controller.
+(Because of the solder tails)
 Will also heighten the screw holes by around 3 mm to make the battery fit better.

 New code for 2 MPU6050 sensors
 ```